AshameTheDestroyer/Chess/README.md

 3. Minor bug fixes.

 ### Home Page:
-1. This one was simple, I created a basic homepage, with some Context Menu bug fixes, and then throwed a bunch of SASS on it.
+1. This one was simple, I created a basic homepage, with some Context Menu bug fixes, and then threw a bunch of SASS on it.
 2. I've made a Custom Button component, as well as a Custom Button Displayer, and I've given them a poppy cartoony-ish style, which in my opinion, looks amazing.
 3. Custom Buttons implement:
    * Normal: boring.